Okounkov bodies associated to pseudoeffective divisors: Okounkov body of a pseudoeffective divisor

 \begin{remark} We do not need to assume the generality of $Y_n=\{x\}$ as we did for the valuative Okounkov body in Theorem \ref{okval-main}. \end{remark}

 \begin{remark} Boucksom also studies the limiting Okounkov body (the numerical Okounkov body in his terminology) of a pseudoeffective divisor with respect to any admissible flag in \cite[4.1.3]{B}.
 He defines the limiting Okounkov body as a fiber of the global Okounkov body (see \cite[Theorem B]{lm-nobody}) over a given pseudoeffective divisor class.
 He proves that $\dim \oklim_{Y_\bullet}(D) \leq \kappanu(D)$ for any admissible flag $Y_\bullet$ (\cite[Lemma 4.8]{B}) and the inequality can be strict (\cite[Example 4.14]{B}).
 Furthermore, he also shows that there exists an admissible flag $Y_{\bullet}$ such that $\dim \oklim_{Y_\bullet}(D) = \kappanu(D)$ when $D$ is nef (\cite[Proposition 4.9]{B}).
-Our result Corollary \ref{cor-oklimY} can be regarded as a generalization of his result. \end{remark}
+Our result Corollary \ref{cor-oklimY} generalizes his result. \end{remark}

 Using Corollary \ref{cor-oklimY}, we can give a new characterization of numerical Iitaka dimension.

 \begin{corollary} Let $D$ be a pseudoeffective divisor on a smooth projective variety $X$.
 Then we have